money

 The Chase team

 If you think becoming an ISA millionaire is out of reach, don’t discount the idea just yet.
-Here are some ways that successful investors have used their annual allowances to their advantage, leading to a big boost in the value of their ISA wealth.
+Here's how some successful investors have used their annual allowances to their advantage, leading to a big boost in the value of their ISA wealth.

 Individual savings accounts, or ISAs, are a popular and generally straightforward choice when it comes to saving and investing your money in a tax-efficient wrapper, where you wouldn't need to pay any tax on gains.
-The two main types are cash ISAs and stocks and shares ISAs (also known as an investment ISA), which lets you invest in shares, funds, investment trusts and bonds.
+The two main types are cash ISAs and stocks and shares ISA (also known as investment ISAs), which let you invest for example, in shares, funds, investment trusts and bonds.

 A stocks and shares ISA isn't suitable for everybody.
-They can do well but if you're not comfortable with risk, or if you have a shorter-term goal then a cash ISA is likely a better alternative, even if you consider that inflation can erode it's value.
+They can do well but if you're not comfortable with risk, or if you have a shorter-term goal then a cash ISA is likely a better alternative, even if you consider that inflation can erode its value.
+As with all investments, the value of your investment ISA can go down as well as up and you may receive back less than the amount you originally invested.

 Here’s an example.
-If your investment ISA achieved a rate of growth every year of 5%, and if you invested £20,000 each year into it, your ISA would be worth over £1 million in 25 years (as long as you didn't withdraw anything in that time.)
-More realistically, if you were to invest half that and were able to start earlier (say, 10 years earlier) you could still potentially hit very near the magic million.
+If your investment ISA achieved a rate of growth every year of 5%, and if you invested £20,000 each year into it, your ISA would be worth over £1 million in 25 years (as long as you didn't withdraw anything in that time).
+More realistically, if you were to invest half that and were able to start earlier (say, 10 years earlier) you could still potentially head towards the magic million.
+Remember that you're unlikely to achieve a consistent 5% return every year as returns fluctuate, and some years you could suffer a loss.
+In addition, these figures don't reflect the impact of inflation or charges, which can also both vary.
+Also, forecasts are not a reliable indicator of future performance.

 Max out on your contributions